muhopensores/dmc3-inputs-thing/README.md

 # dmc3-inputs-thing
-dmc3 camera and input mod
+dmc3 camera and input mod. some day i will rewrite it proper